cis1912/website/content/syllabus/index.md

 title: Syllabus
 ---

-For a list of publishDate: 2020-12-01

-assignments and when they are due check the [course schedule](/schedule).
+For a list of assignments and when they are due check the [course schedule](/schedule).

 ## Topics Covered